California Mechanics Lien Forms

 California 20-day Preliminary Notice

-In California, a 20-Day preliminary notice must be sent by all contractors who do not directly contract with the property owner.
+In California, a 20-Day preliminary notice must be sent by all contractors who do not directly contract with the property owner in order to secure the right to file a California mechanics lien in the event of nonpayment.
 In other words, everyone except the prime contractor.
 Notice must be sent within 20 days of labor or materials first serviced to the project.
 It must be sent to the Owner, General Contractor and Lender/Surety.
 If you are past the 20 day period, you can still send notice, except it will only preserve lien rights with respect to the work performed or materials delivered after service of the notice, and for the 20 days preceding the service of the notice.

 California Notice of Completion